 The agricultural vendors at the festival offer amazing, locally grown and produced products that celebrate the bounty of the North Quabbin and surrounding regions.
-Through on-going demonstrations and workshops you’ll learn to grow your own garlic, experience live honeybees, make an herbal tincture, or delight in a flower garland or wheat weaving.
+Through on-going demonstrations and workshops you’ll learn to grow your own garlic, press cider, make an herbal tincture, learn to grow mushrooms, relish in roasting chiles, or delight in a flower garland or wheat weaving.
 Celebrate this feast of the land, honor the good work of farmers, and rejoice in the harvest season.

 Fantastic farmers and farm product exhibitors are getting ready for the 2014 Festival!
 The application period is closed for 2014.
 If you live in the North Quabbin region and farm or produce a farm product that you feel fills a unique niche at the festival please contact Ricky 978-544-7564 to talk more about participation in the 2015 Festival.